Skip to content

 Classes

-The class attribute can be any combination of strings, arrays and objects with boolean expressions to determine which classes are added. undefined, null and false is ignored.
+The class attribute can be any combination of class tokens, arrays and objects with boolean expressions to determine which classes are added. undefined, null and false is ignored.

 <div class="example" />